Jeremiah Green (gridiron football)

-Jeremiah Anthony Green (born May 8, 1990) is an American professional football outside linebacker who is a free agent.
+Jeremiah Anthony Green (born May 8, 1990) is an American former professional football linebacker.
 He played college football at the University of Nevada.
 He is the brother of Los Angeles Chargers tight end Virgil Green.

 Professional career

 Jacksonville Jaguars

-On April 27, 2013, he signed with the Jacksonville Jaguars as an undrafted free agent following the 2013 NFL Draft.
+On April 27, 2013, Green signed with the Jacksonville Jaguars as an undrafted free agent following the 2013 NFL draft.
 He was released on August 25.

 San Jose SaberCats

 Green was assigned to the San Jose SaberCats of the Arena Football League on October 8, 2013.
 The SaberCats reassigned Green on November 6, 2013.

 Ottawa Redblacks

 Green signed a contract with the Ottawa Redblacks of the Canadian Football League on April 3, 2014.
 He was released by the Redblacks on September 6, 2014.